turboflakes/crunch/README.md

     crunch [FLAGS] [OPTIONS] [CHAIN] [SUBCOMMAND]

 FLAGS:
+        --enable-all-nominees-payouts    Enable payouts for ALL configured Nomination Pools. (e.g. with this flag active 'crunch' will try to trigger payouts for ALL nominees and not only the active ones - the ones the stake of the Nomination Pool was allocated).
         --enable-unique-stashes          From all given stashes crunch will Sort by stash adddress and Remove duplicates.
     -h, --help                           Prints help information
     -V, --version                        Prints version information

 OPTIONS:
     -c, --config-path <FILE>